-[intro]If you're just starting out with your own online business, it's important that you develop a clear plan to work towards to ensure your success.
-In this Guide, you'll learn all about how to define your own brand, identify your target market and plan how best to promote your EKM online shop.
+[intro]If you're starting out with your own online business, it's important that you develop a clear plan to work towards to ensure your success.
+In this Guide, you'll learn how to define your brand, identify your target market and plan how best to promote your EKM online shop.

 [/intro]